 Thomas has two younger sisters; Tonecia and Tyeshia.

-Early Career And Stats
+His Early Life And Career Stats

 He attended West Laurens High School, Dexter, Georgia, where he got involved in three different games (football, basketball and track) and was very good in all but took a special interest in football and was coached by Andrew Slome.
 In 2004, he was named all-region and all-Heart of Georgia player as a junior after recording thirty-two receptions for three hundred and thirty yards with 3 touchdowns.